 The network is led by a multidisciplinary steering committee with geographical and service delivery representation including both public and private pain specialists in adult, adolescent and paediatric pain management, allied health professionals including physiotherapists, occupational therapists and psychologists, senior clinical nurses, GPs, and a consumer with lived experience.

-The SPPMCN Steering Committee is currently meeting every month and is chaired by Dr Tania Morris, Director of the Sunshine Coast Persistent Pain Management Service, Sunshine Coast Hospital and Health Service.
+The SPPMCN Steering Committee is currently meeting every month and is co-chaired by Dr Kathleen Cooke, Anaesthetist and Pain Specialist, Pain Medicine and Anaesthesia, St. Vincent’s Hospital and Steven Cadell, Allied Health Team Leader, Sunshine Coast Persistent Pain Management Service.

 Communication, collaboration and consensus underpin all decisions made by the steering committee on behalf of the network.